achow101/payment-proto-interface/README.md

-# Bitcoin Payment Protocol Viewer
+# Bitcoin Payment Protocol Interface

-This is a simple application which displays the information inside of the Bitcoin payment protocol messages.
-You can use this to get the addresses that the protocol requests the Bitcoin to be sent to, the memo attached to an invoice, merchant data, and other invoice information.
+This is a simple application which allows you to interact with the Bitcoin payment protocol manually.
+It displays all of the information from the protocol and lets you perform the actions that your wallet would otherwise do automatically.
+This lets you use services that use the payment protocol exclusively without having to switch to a new wallet.

 ## License